gkjpettet/roo/README.md

 XojoConsoleFramework64.dll
 ```

 I use a Mac and if I wasn't using Homebrew I would place `roo` and `roo Libs/` in `/usr/local/bin`.
-You can grab the required files from the [releases page][releases].
+You can grab the required files from the [releases page](https://github.com/gkjpettet/roo/releases).

 ### 3. Build the intepreter from source